Canadian Hockey Association (1909–10): Season summary

 † This game, a scheduled CHA game, was counted in the NHA schedule.

+Games scheduled but not played

 Stanley Cup Challenges

 During the CHA season, Ottawa as Cup champion played one challenge in addition to their regular schedule:

 Ottawa vs. Galt

 Ottawa played a two-game total goals series against Galt HC, champions of the Ontario Professional Hockey League and prevailed with 12–3 and 3–1 victories.
 Marty Walsh led Ottawa with 6 goals.
 Jim Mallen, older brother of Ottawa's Ken Mallen played for Galt.

 Stanley Cup engraving

 The 1910 Stanley Cup was presented by the trophy's trustee William Foran.

 The following Ottawa Hockey Club players and staff were members of the Stanley Cup winning team.